 Indigenous Hawaiians also communicate with sharks during a traditional way of fishing.
 My good friend Mike Standup, is a Traditional Healer from the Mohawk nation of Kahnawahke.
 He spent time with Native Hawaiians and they spoke to him about their techniques.
 The fishermen paddle out to sea and then throw their nets overboard.
-They then take their paddles and start banging on the side of the boats.
-What sounds like a ruckus is more of a dinner-call: Sharks respond to the vibrations in the water and gather around the boats.
-They manoeuvre schools of fish into the nets, and then fishermen take the catch.
-In return for their assistance, the fishermen feed the choicest fish to the sharks.
+Then, they take their paddles and start banging on the sides of the boats.
+What sounds like a ruckus is actually more of a dinner-call: Sharks respond to the vibrations in the water and gather around the boats.
+They then manoeuvre the schools of fish into the nets, and the fishermen take the catch.
+In return for this assistance, the fishermen feed the choicest fish to the sharks.
 I found proof of this communication online.

-Katherine Nichols wrote about “Sharks as ‘aumakua”, in an article for the Honolulu Advertiser.
-‘Aumakua is a Hawaiian word for benevolent guardian spirits or family protectors.
-Kahu (Shepherd or religious leader) Charles Kauluwehi Maxwell Sr., explained that “An ‘aumakua was actually a dead ancestor’s spirit that was deified into an entity.”
+Katherine Nichols wrote about “Sharks as ‘aumakua'”, in an article for the Honolulu Advertiser.
+‘Aumakua’ is a Hawaiian word for benevolent guardian spirits or family protectors.
+Kahu (Shepherd or religious leader) Charles Kauluwehi Maxwell Sr., explained that “An aumakua was actually a dead ancestor’s spirit that was deified into an entity.”
 They could be clouds, trees or animals.
 In ancient times, people either lived in the mountains or near the ocean.
-Thus, owls, eels and whales were popular incarnations of ‘aumakua.
+Hence, owls, eels and whales were popular incarnations of aumakua.